FEED STATION SOLUTIONS

 Save up to 15% of Feed Cost

 There are many methods of optimizing feed effeciency, whether it is a feed to yield, lactation to yield or using a more complex body score, yield and lactation combination.
-In Europe, Greenoak has many customers who have saved 15-18% of feed cost for cows & goats by feeding to yield & lactation.
+In Europe, Greenoak has many customers who have saved 15-18% of feed cost for cows & goats by feeding them according to yield and lactation stage.

 Increase Milk Production